Efficient Asynchronous Byzantine Agreement without Private Setups: Other Related Work

-Kokoris-Kogias et al. \cite{kokoris2020asynchronous} and Abraham et al. \cite{abraham2021reaching} also lifted their private-setup free Byzantine agreement protocols to realize asynchronous distributed key generation (ADKG), thus emulating the trusted dealer of threshold cryptosystems.
-The rationale behind ADKG is that it might amortize the cost of asynchronous protocols, if the threshold cryptosystem can be used for many times.
-Notwithstanding, the idea would {\em not} save, if running one-shot agreement or having dynamic participants.
-In addition, more efficient ADKG also relies on more efficient private-setup free asynchronous Byzantine agreement, for example, our new path to constructing more efficient $\VBA$ naturally reduces the communication cost of AJM+21 ADKG by an $\log n$ order, thus realizing the fist ADKG protocol with expected constant running time and $\bigO(\lambda n^3)$ communication.
+Kokoris-Kogias et al. \cite{kokoris2020asynchronous} and Abraham et al. \cite{abraham2021reaching} also lifted their private-setup free Byzantine agreement protocols towards asynchronous distributed key generation ($\ADKG$), thus emulating the trusted dealer of threshold cryptosystems against asynchronous adversary.
+The rationale behind $\ADKG$ is that it might amortize the cost of asynchronous protocols, if the threshold cryptosystem is used for many times.
+The latter study (AJM+21) is the state-of-the-art $\ADKG$ approach with using private-setup free $\VBA$ as the core building block.
+Our new path to $\VBA$ can directly reduce its communication cost by a $\log n$ factor.

+Cohen et al. \cite{cohen2020not} constructed an asynchronous common coin with sub-optimal resilience using VRFs, but it uses pre-determined nonce for VRFs.
+So it actually takes an implicit assumption that either a trusted third-party performs honest VRF key generations on behalf of all parties or a common random string can be provided after all parties register at PKI.
+G{\k{a}}gol et al. \cite{gkagol2019aleph} presented how to efficiently re-configuring asynchronous random beacon by running over permissioned directed acyclic graph (DAG).
+However, their bootstrapping might similarly need a common random string (generated after the registration of parties).
+We insist on more stringent setting without on-line common random strings.
+In addition, our leader election can be plugged in such DAG-based protocols \cite{gkagol2019aleph,keidar2021all} to make them efficient and private-setup free.

+There are many $\AVSS$ protocols \cite{backes2013asynchronous,kate2019brief} that can realize optimal communication with relying on private setups.
+Prior to this paper and a concurrent work \cite{dasasynchronous}, the best known result are a couple of recent studies \cite{alhaddad2021high,yurek2021hbacss} that incurs $\bigO(n^2)$ messages and $\bigO(\lambda n^2 \log n)$ bits for $\lambda$-bit input secret.
+Some $\AVSS$ protocols \cite{kate2019brief,alhaddad2021high} also focus on linear amortized communication for sufficiently large input secret, but they remain to exchange quadratic messages and bits while sharing a short secret.
+Our $\AVSS$ can easily combine the information dispersal technique \cite{cachin2005asynchronous} to realize the same linear amortized communication.

+In the informational theoretic setting, a few interesting studies explored asynchronous leader election and byzantine agreement \cite{kapron2010fast,king2013byzantine}, but they realized sub-optimal resilience and non-constant asynchronous rounds with a security guarantee of only $1-1/poly(n)$.
+Our results and the prior art \cite{abraham2021reaching,cachin2005asynchronous} in the computational setting can attain optimal $n/3$ resilience and (expected) constant asynchronous rounds, with overwhelming probability $1-1/superploy(n, \lambda)$, conditioned on the hardness of underlying cryptographic assumptions.